benc-uk/azure-devops-core-docker/readme.md

 You do not need to be an .NET or ASP expert for the coding part but you will need to be unafraid to make basic changes to a C# file, some HTML and project.json.
 You will need to be familiar with VSTS and Azure.
 You will also need to be fairly comfortable with the Docker command-line (but all commands will be supplied)

-Notes. on acs here xxxxx
+*TODO.
+Add waffle on why not using ACS or Swarm here xxxxx*

 The basic overall flow is:
 * Create .NET Core ASP app from template